 She deposited the rest into the owner's Mexican bank account, and gave me a detailed receipt.
 Had I not lived with Elise as a room-mate for five months in Mexico and known her to be honest, the whole arrangement would have sounded quite fishy.
 Lacking that, you have to talk to people and get on line on forums to find the right people to rent from and reputable (as well as disreputable) realtors.

 Outside the protective custody of a good property manager or realtor, if you are renting a place, you will want to check for unpaid phone bills.

-If you happen to land upon a Mexican landlord, any improvements you make is theirs to keep too.
-I have read of renters who made such great improvements that landlords have raised the rent.
+If you happen to land upon a Mexican landlord, any improvements you make is theirs to keep.
+I have read of renters who made such great improvements that landlords raised the rent.

-You should know that to get the very best deal on rent, sometimes cash is still king.
+To get the very best deal on rent, cash is still king.
 Once Americans become landlords, sometimes they take on the local customs, as did this owner, who didn't want to fool with cutting checks to Elise.

-I have wired money directly into the owner's account for rent, paid rent monthly in cash, and just given the realtor a personal check for rent payments.
+I have wired money directly into the owner's account for rent, paid rent monthly in cash, and given realtors personal check for rent payments.
 Forms of payment are all over the board.